Do I REALLY Have to Save an Emergency Fund?

 Peace of Mind Vs Opportunity Cost

-The White Coat investor is financially independent, with multiple income sources.
+The White Coat has multiple income sources.
 Having tens of thousands of dollars earning 2-4% in a “High interest” savings account or mortgage offset account is inefficient in comparison with long-term investing returns.
 If you have income far in excess of your expenses, perhaps an emergency fund is unnecessary.

 Three years ago, our car died dramatically.
 My partner was stuck in a dusty somewhere in the middle of nowhere.
-Myself, 1 and 4 year old had flown home in luxury.
-My partner was hundreds of thousands of kilometres away, hostage to the nearest tow service and car mechanic.
-It cost $10,000 to get my partner home on Christmas Eve (to our childrens’ delight), and of course the car has never run right since.
+He was hundreds of thousands of kilometres away, hostage to the nearest tow service and car mechanic.
+It cost $10,000 to get home for Christmas.

-For most of us, some kind of emergency fund seems prudent.
+For most of us, saving an emergency fund is prudent.
 But you may have enough cash that is lying around anyway that you don’t plan to spend and can double as part or all of your emergency fund.

 If you’re just starting out, you likely don’t have money “just lying around’.
 The priority is paying down consumer debt, in my opinion. there is no point in saving into an emergency account paying 2-4% if your outstanding credit card debt is charging interest over 10%.
 In this situation, I think you’re stuck using the credit card as your emergency fund until you have paid it off.